-SACRAMENTO, Calif. — A nurse convicted of raping his incapacitated patients earlier this month was previously fired and surrendered his state license after a board investigation found he mishandled high strength painkillers and stashed medical supplies from the Methodist hospital.
+SACRAMENTO, Calif. — A nurse convicted of raping his incapacitated patients in March was previously fired and surrendered his state license after a board investigation found he mishandled high strength painkillers and stashed medical supplies from the Methodist hospital.

 Gregory Harms’ prior history of shady conduct as a nurse was revealed through a document released from the state Board of Registered Nursing as part of a public records request.